mukul-sharma-tech/UlkaDrishti/README.md

-# AstroGuard: Earth's Sentinel 🛡️
+# UlkaDrishti: Earth's Sentinel 🛡️

 An interactive asteroid impact visualization tool that allows users to simulate asteroid impacts and test deflection strategies using real NASA data.
 Built for hackathons and educational purposes.